dmowcomber/epaper/README.md

-# go-epaper-demo
+# epaper

-go-epaper-demo is an example of how to display an image to a Waveshare 2.7 inch epaper display hat with the Raspberry Pi 3 B+ written in Golang.
+epaper is an example of how to display an image to a Waveshare 2.7 inch epaper display hat with the Raspberry Pi 3 B+ written in Golang.

 ## running the demo